ActiveSolution/active-lab-iac2022/labs/terraform.md

 }
 ```

-__Note:__ If you need more than one connection string, you can add multiple `connection_string` blocks to the `azurerm_app_service` resource
+__Note:__ If you need more than one connection string, you can add multiple `connection_string` blocks to the `azurerm_linux_web_app` resource

 The second part is to give the web app's assigned identity access to the database.
 In this case, you will do this by making it the Active Directory admin of the Azure SQL Server.

-__Warning:__ It is not recommended to make an app's managed identity the SQL Server admin as it will give full access to the entire server.
+__Warning:__ It is not recommended making an app's managed identity the SQL Server admin as it will give full access to the entire server.
 However, for the sake of simplicity, this is what you will be doing in this lab.
 In a real world scenario you should create and use a less privileged SQL Server user for the identity.

 To set the SQL Server's Azure AD administrator, you need to add a `azuread_administrator` block to the `azurerm_mssql_server` resource.
 The `azuread_administrator` contains only 2 properties that you need to set

 * `login_username` - the SQL Server login name for the Azure AD administrator, in this case the name of the Web App
-* `object_id` - the Azure AD object ID for the Azure AD account to use, in this case the `principal_id` of the first entry in the `azurerm_app_service.app.identity` list
+* `object_id` - the Azure AD object ID for the Azure AD account to use, in this case the `principal_id` of the first entry in the `azurerm_linux_web_app.app.identity` list

 It should look like this